 - Don’t get fussy.
 We aren’t talking the pleated, traditional drapes of the past here.
 Keep it light!

-From Kelly at ‘View Along the Way’, make your own look with her striped curtain tutorial!
+From Kelly at ‘View Along the Way‘, create your own look with her striped DIY curtains tutorial.
 I love stripes for a small room because they lead the eye, making the room appear larger.
 You could also use a lighter color stripe.
 I have featured this amazing room of hers before, in our post on Warm Modern Decorating over at TBD… Love Kelly!
 Gorgeous room!

-Laura at ‘The Soulful House‘ has another take on painting stripes on curtains.
+Laura at ‘The Soulful House‘ has another take on painting stripes on DIY curtains.
 She only used the stripes as an accent, instead of throughout the whole drape.
 This can enlarge the look of a room also, by leading the eye from side to side.
 Also a great plan for small rooms.
-Oh, did I mention her project is no-sew?
+Oh, did I mention her project is a no-sew curtain?
 And a Ballard Designs knock-off?

-Sarah from ‘The Yellow Cape Cod‘ went a step farther with her bold striped DIY drapes, and she used a different technique.
+Sarah from ‘The Yellow Cape Cod‘ went a step farther with her bold striped DIY drapes, and she used a different technique for making curtains.
 These are not done with paint, but with fabric and an iron!
 Oh, did I mention, another no-sew project?
 Love that!
 And yes, I love the bold stripe, even for a small room.
 Why?
 Sometimes you need a star in the room, no matter what.
 And they follow my “white background” tip above!

 Our next project is from Summer at ‘Simple Stylings‘.
 I love her tutorial for her no-sew cafe curtains!
 First, cafe curtains are great for small rooms because they always let in light, even when closed.
-Also, she uses a fabric shower curtain from Target as her fabric choice… I used one to cover my headboard!
-Great way to find trendy fabrics in wide widths!
+Also, she uses a fabric shower curtain from Target as her fabric choice.
+I used one to cover my headboard!
+Great way to find trendy fabrics in wide widths for DIY window treatments.

-One of the biggest problems we have when using curtains is “how do they look from outside”?
+One of the biggest problems we have when using curtains, or any DIY window treatment is “how do they look from outside”?
 We are going to jump back over to Kelly at ‘View Along the Way‘ ’cause she has this great tutorial on how to sew lined curtains.
 The neutral lining not only makes the curtains look amazing from the street, they also add insulation to keep out light, heat and cold.

 Want something with a little more glam?
-Try the tutorial for DIY gold leaf embellished curtains from Brynne at ‘The Gathered Home‘.
-Easy and detailed tutorial with lot’s of photos makes it simple!
-I would love to see this done on a coral or pink curtain for a “rose gold” look… How amazing is this?
+Try the tutorial for gold leaf embellished DIY curtains from Brynne at ‘The Gathered Home‘.
+Easy and detailed tutorial with lot’s of photos makes learning how to make curtains simple!
+I would love to see this done on a coral or pink curtain for a “rose gold” look.
+How amazing is this?
 And so less expensive then buying them!

 Want fast?
-Try these 5 minute no-sew drop cloth curtains from ‘Thoughts from Alice‘.
-Easy, fresh, simple… what more could you want?
+Try these 5 minute drop cloth no-sew curtains from ‘Thoughts from Alice‘.
+Easy, fresh, simple DIY window treatments… what more could you want?

-We saw this idea for using a braid technique on ‘Houzz‘… Unfortunately, try aa we might, we could not find a tutorial for this!
-Has anyone seen a DIY project that we could link to for instructions?
+We saw this curtain idea for using a braid technique on ‘Houzz‘… Unfortunately, try as we might, we could not find a tutorial for this!
+Has anyone seen a DIY curtains project that we could link to for instructions?
 Share with us in comments!